rerun-io/rerun-docs/docs/concepts/entity-path.md

 ---
-title: The Path Hierarchy
+title: The Entity Path Hierarchy
 order: 1
 ---

 As mentioned in the [Entity Component](entity-component.md) overview, all Entities within Rerun have a unique Entity Path.

-Reruns treats these paths as being arranged in a hierarchy with the "/" character acting as a separator between path elements.
-The conventional path semantics including concepts of "root" and "parent" / "child" generally apply and will be referenced elsewhere in the documentation.
+Rerun treats these paths as being arranged in a hierarchy with the "/" character acting as a separator between path elements.
+The conventional path semantics including concepts of "root" and "parent" / "child" generally apply.

 When writing paths in logging APIs the leading "/" is omitted.